 Faux-lanthropy: 5 examples of generosity that isn't, and what to do about it.

-Faux-lanthropy(c): n. the desire to appear to promote the welfare of others especially through the donation of money to good causes.
+Faux-lanthropy(c): n.
+Behavior that appears to promote the welfare of others, but that lacks generosity in the donation of money, resources or time to charitable causes.

 Your gut tells you when it's real.
 The heavily stewarded person who makes a gift that never comes.
 The event sponsorship that costs too much or crossed the line for tax deductibility.
 The philanthropist who gets community credit for giving very little.
 The gift that comes for a use you don't really need, or with too many unrealistic conditions and donor benefits.
 Join us for a candid conversation about the different faces of faux-lanthropy and the ways we can be agents of change.

 In more than twenty years of serving the nonprofit sector, we have seen amazing examples of the ways that generosity, altruism and philanthropy transform our world for the better.
 We have also seen too many examples of ineffective and/or insincere "faux-lanthropy," the kind that causes organizations to engage in run-arounds, spending far too much time and resources courting people and efforts that never result in philanthropic action.

 GPC Competencies Addressed:

 How to craft, construct, and submit an effective grant application